JanHerca/urantiapedia/output/wikijs/en/help/github_footnotes.md

 > This task is currently ended and closed for the 25 languages available.
 {.is-info}

+## Old procedure (obsolete)

+> This procedure has been updated because it was too cumbersome.
+See below.
+{.is-warning}

 Adding footnotes to *The Urantia Book* requires to previously complete the following tasks:
 - Translation of *Paramony* from English to the target language.
 The result of this task is a file for each language (`input / json / footnotes-book-xx.json`).
 - Previous task of converting *The Urantia Book* from HTML to JSON without footnotes.
 The result of this task is a set of 197 files in a folder for each language (`input / json / book-xx`).